Parts I and II can be found here and here.

 My next conversation was with K. K.'s story is so sad, that I want to cry when I think about it.
 He grew up in a strict Mormon family, so strict that the males in the family all wore "the garment", which I had never heard of before.
 It's a one-piece undergarment, sort of like an undershirt and boxers, but all in one piece.
 My grandfather used to wear something similar.

 K. grew up, got married, and had two children.
 Well into the marriage, his wife told him that she had suspected for some time that things were not right in their marriage, that he did not love her in the way she wanted to be loved.
 She told him that he needed to go and be true to himself.

 K. did love his wife, but not in the way that a husband loves his wife.
 He still loves her, and they are quite close, as he is to his children, but they are not married any longer.
 K. was alone and very lonely at that time.
 I hope by now, he's found someone to love and who loves him.
-He was one of the sweetest and most gentle people I have ever met.
+He was one of the sweetest and gentlest people I have ever met.

 He told the funny story of straying from the strict Mormon style of dress, and putting on shorts to go out.
 However, he still wore the garment underneath, and he had to be told gently that his garment was hanging out of his shorts.

 All these men were lovely, interesting people, and they could not have been nicer and more welcoming to me.
 They took me in, whether I wanted to be taken in or not.
 It was a soft intervention.